thifranc/shinken-webui-wiki-up/Frontend-Web-server.md

 ## nginx HTTP configuration, relocate in sub folder
 This configuration file may be used if you need to change the Web UI port and to relocate the aplication to a sub folder (http://shinkenmain/shinken).

+**Note:** This configuration requires a recent version of nginx (min.
+1.9.4).
+You will probably need to install the nginx-full package from the jessie-backport repositories, or follow [this tutorial on nginx site](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).

 ```
 # /etc/nginx/sites-available/shinken
 # Shinken WebUI